javalin/website/pages/migration-guide-1-2.md

 * The `CookieBuilder` class has been removed, use `Cookie` directly.
 * `ctx.uri()` has been removed, it was a duplicate of `ctx.path()`
 * Things that used to return `Array<T>` now return `List<T>`
-* Nullable collections are now empty collections instead
+* Things that used to return nullable collections now return empty collections instead
 * `ctx.param()` is now `ctx.pathParam()`
 * `ctx.xyzOrDefault("key")` methods have been change into `ctx.xyz("key", "default")`
 * `ctx.next()` has been removed